 This article breaks down how to approach this in the most basic fashion, and provides links to relevant articles for more in-depth information on each subject.

-For a completely hands-off deployment, you can provide the activation details by running the installation command, and providing the activation code through supplying a licence.dat file to the .msi package as described in Deployment To Multiple Workstations.
+For a completely hands-off deployment, provide the activation details by running the installation command with a ACTIVATIONCODE= addition, or providing the activation code through supplying a licence.dat file to the .msi package as described in Deployment To Multiple Workstations.

 This, however, will still prompt the user to enter a location.
 A convenient way to prevent this is by setting a generic location through the installer.